 While the Dark Souls 3 soundtrack is a close contender, this is where the tone was first truly set for the macabre fantasy of Dark Souls.

 18. Legend of Mana – Yoko Shimomura

 The Legend of Mana soundtrack is one of the crowning moments in Yoko Shimomura’s illustrious career.
-The Japanese composer is responsible for the some of the most majestic and sweeping video game soundtracks of the golden era, and is quite possibly overlooked by western audiences because her work doesn’t come packaged with the Final Fantasy tick of approval.
+The Japanese composer is responsible for the some of the most majestic and sweeping video game soundtracks of the golden era, and these best songs from video games are quite possibly overlooked by western audiences because her work doesn’t come packaged with the Final Fantasy tick of approval.

 Nonetheless, her work here alternates between extremely catchy energetic numbers that will have the player’s head bobbing along in no time and emotionally stirring orchestral pieces that give the game a much-needed sense of narrative and purpose.
 It’s pitch perfect and dripping with magical beauty.

 17. Bloodborne – Cris Velasco, Michael Wandmacher, Yuka Kitamura, Ryan Amon, Nobuyoshi Suzuki, Tsukasa Saitoh

 Silence plays a very important role in Bloodborne.
 However, perhaps somewhat unintuitively, it serves to accentuate the game’s viscerally mesmerising score.
 Many of the game’s most iconic moments, including some truly terrifying boss encounters, are lent serious gravitas by ominous chanting and choirs that emerge from unknowable darkness.

 Bloodborne ost is like a kettle being brought to the boil; the music is the steam, slowly building until it erupts in a terrifying burst of sound and frantic energy.
 It’s insanely good and, if you aren’t careful, might leave you wondering where your own sanity has run off to.